HOW TO Create a Business Model

 This tutorial will introduce how to create a business model via de AR and VD.

 The Dragon1 modeling language enables the creation of business models at a conceptual, logical, and physical level, high level and in detail.
-This makes sure you can model the problems in the current state and solve the problems with solutions in the future state.
+This ensures you can model the problems in the current state and solve the problems with solutions in the future.

 Dragon1 has a unique approach to creating business models.
 You start with three circles depicting three different worlds: The consumer/customers world, the channel partners world, and the supplier/producers world.